 Boiled Chive & Pork Dumplings ($6.50 for 10) were falling apart, terrible, and just a mess.

 bund Shanghai Restaurant took about 15 minutes to get our food, service was ok.
 The food was fair in 2011, making us wonder.
 A dilemna would be to select this against the nice Cantonese food in Chinatown like R&G Lounge and Great Eastern across the street or perhaps Z&Y for spicy Sichuan.
 So many choices!

-If you are in the mood for Shanghainese food in Chinatown, look elsewhere like Sunny Shanghai in San Bruno.
+If you are in the mood for Shanghainese food in Chinatown, look elsewhere like Little Shanghai in San Mateo.